 European Universities Games

-The 3rd edition of the European Universities Games was held under the slogan Heart believes - mind achieves in Croatian cities Zagreb and Rijeka in July 2016.
-Sport featured were Badminton, Basketball, Basketball 3x3, Beach Volleyball, Bridge, Chess, Football, Futsal, Golf, Handball, Judo, Karate, Rowing, Rugby 7's, Sport Climbing, Swimming, Table Tennis, Taekwondo, Tennis, Volleyball and Water Polo.
+Sports featured were Badminton, Basketball, 3x3 Basketball, Beach Volleyball, Bridge, Chess, Football, Futsal, Golf, Handball, Judo, Karate, Rowing, Rugby 7s, Sport Climbing, Swimming, Table Tennis, Taekwondo, Tennis, Volleyball and Water Polo.

-The Games officially opened at the packed Mladost Stadium in Zagreb on 13 July in the evening with a fantastic opening ceremony.
-The ceremony, broadcast live on national TV (HRT), started with an introduction of host cities and the performance of the official song of the Games ‘As long as heart believes’.
-Participants and the organizers of the 1987 FISU Summer Universiade carried the flag of the European University Sports Association - EUSA, passing it to the second group, consisting of several Croatian trophy-winning athletes.
+The Games officially opened at the packed Mladost Stadium in Zagreb on the evening of July 13 with a fantastic opening ceremony.
+The ceremony, broadcast live on national TV (HRT), started with an introduction of the host cities and the performance of the official song of the Games ‘As long as the heart believes’.
+Participants and the organisers of the 1987 FISU Summer Universiade carried the flag of the European University Sports Association (EUSA), passing it to the second group consisting of several Croatian trophy-winning athletes.

-For the first time in the history of the EUSA sports events, students with disabilities competed as well in para swimming and para table tennis competitions.
-Apart from the competitions, participants enjoyed also accompanying social and entertainment, as well as educational activities.
+For the first time in the history of EUSA sports events, students with disabilities competed as well in Para-Swimming and Para-Table Tennis competitions.
+Apart from the competitions, participants also enjoyed accompanying social and entertainment events, as well as educational activities.

-During the Games, also a special Rectors' Conference took part in Opatija and Rijeka and concluded in Zagreb between July 11 and 14, 2016, bringing a joint Memorandum of Understanding on University Sport.
+During the Games, also a special Rectors' Conference took place in Opatija and Rijeka and concluded in Zagreb between July 11 and 14, bringing about a joint Memorandum of Understanding in university sport.

-The EUSA flag was then passed to the representatives of the organisers of the next European Universities Games, which will take place in July 2018 in Coimbra, Portugal.
+The EUSA flag was then passed to the representatives of the organisers of the following European Universities Games in Coimbra, Portugal.

-For more news, results and photos, please see www.eug2016.com.
+For all the news, results and photos, please see www.eug2016.com.

 Opening Ceremony: July 13, 2016